uport-project/uport-connect/docs/reference/index.md

 ### connect.sendTransaction(txObj, [id])
-Given a transaction object (similarly defined as the web3 transaction object) it creates a transaction sign request and sends it.
+Given a transaction object (similarly defined as the web3 transaction object) it creates a transaction request and sends it.
+Response later returned is the transaction hash if the user selected to sign it.

 **Kind**: instance method of <code>[Connect](#Connect)</code>